-- Helped the student achieve an acceptable level of performance (for example fluency, accuracy and musicality) - Assessed and responded to student's understanding of teaching points - Helped the student incorporate correct stylistic interpretation (for example articulations, dynamics, etc.) - Kept the lesson on-task with good teacher/student communication - 2.
-Supporting written materials: - A. Each video-recorded lesson must be accompanied by a written outline or synopsis of what was covered in the recorded portion of the lesson, including an itemized list of any materials used in the recorded portion of the lesson, such as: - i.
-Method books and/or repertoire - ii.
-Theory books - iii.
-Technical studies - iv.
+- Helped the student achieve an acceptable level of performance (for example, fluency, freedom, resonance, intonation, breathing, diction, communication and artistry) - Assessed and responded to student's understanding of teaching points - Helped the student incorporate correct stylistic interpretation (for example, articulations, dynamics, rubato and the like.) - Kept the lesson on task with good teacher/student communication

+- 2. Supporting written materials:

+- A. Each video-recorded lesson must be accompanied by a written outline or synopsis of what was covered in the recorded portion of the lesson, including an itemized list of any materials used in the recorded portion of the lesson, such as:

+- i.
+Method books and/or repertoire

+- ii.
+Theory books

+- iii.
+Vocalises and exercises

+- iv.
 Ear-training and sight-reading materials

-Please list the title/composer of the teaching piece used in the three videos and label it "Teaching Piece".
+Please list the title/composer of the teaching song used in the three videos and label it "Teaching Song".

 - B. Each lesson must be evaluated by the teacher after viewing the recording (300 words maximum per evaluation).
 The evaluation must address at least three questions from the list below: - i.
 How was the pacing of the lesson?
 Was it appropriate for the student?
 Too fast?
 Too slow?
 Inconsistent? - ii.
-How did I diagnose underlying causes of problems with rhythm, notes, musicianship, etc.?
+How did I diagnose underlying causes of problems with rhythm, notes, intonation, musicianship and so on?
 Did I quickly, eventually, or never discover the root of the problem? - iii.
 How well did I help the student overcome musical problems by breaking down the level of difficulty?
-Did I immediately, eventually or never reduce to an appropriate level of difficulty? - iv.
+Did I immediately, eventually, or never reduce to an appropriate level of difficulty? - iv.
 How well did I communicate verbally and non-verbally?
 Was communication generally on-task and contributing to a positive lesson environment?
 Generally pleasant but often off-task?
 Sometimes tense and contributing to a negative lesson environment?
-Solely a critique of the playing? - v.
+Solely a critique of the singing? - v.
 What was my teaching style?
 I generally provided answers and instructions that the student carried out; I encouraged student participation in problem solving; I used questioning techniques that led the student to solutions. - vi.
 How did I prepare the student to practice?
 The student clearly understood the assignment and was well-prepared to execute appropriate strategies for practicing; the student clearly understood the assignment but was not prepared to execute appropriate strategies for practicing; the student did not clearly understand the assignment. - vii.
 How well-prepared was I for the lesson?
 Well-prepared and presented appropriate concepts in a creative and effective manner?
 Well-prepared but presented more information than was needed for understanding the concept?
 Well-prepared but the student did not understand the concept?
 Not thoroughly prepared in some aspects.

-The evaluators will be grading on thoughtfully written self-evaluations from each lesson, and will be checking to see that each evaluation discussed at least three points from the given list (300 words maximum per evaluation).
+The evaluators will be grading on thoughtfully written self-evaluations from each lesson, and will be checking to see that each evaluation discussed at least three points form the given list (300 words maximum per evaluation).
 Questions they may ask themselves could include: